 First Floor: individual and open plan offices and training rooms.

 Second Floor: research consulting rooms, offices, store areas and roof void.

-I am very pleased with Alex Caruso’s and the ACA design team’s response to the brief; to design the Allam Diabetes Centre, as a recognisable and memorable landmark at the front of HRI.
+I am very pleased with Alex Caruso’s and the ACA design team’s response to the brief.
+Indeed we wanted the Allam Diabetes Centre to be a recognisable and memorable landmark at the front of HRI.
 My family and I are proud to be associated with such an iconic building, whose beautiful and inspired design has both lifted and transformed the local street scene to an unprecedented level for the area.

 Furthermore, ACA’s design of the Allam Diabetes Centre also fulfilled our aspirations for a twin building, the Allam Endoscopy Centre.
 Both buildings represent an important symbol of my family’s contribution to the city of Hull.

 As someone who has Type 1 Diabetes and a retired Architect, I congratulate ACA on this magnificent new centre for patients and staff, who needed a modern centre to deliver excellent care!
 Well done to all who made this possible.